 Look and Listen

-This session will explore the first LEADerS strategy: Look and Listen.
+This session will explore the first LEADS strategy: Look and Listen.
 WITS LEADerS are those who effectively look and intently listen to others.
 How we look and listen is influenced by our feelings and impressions of the person or experience.
 It is important that we are aware of our thoughts and feelings when we encounter a new person or situation.

 - What does it mean to take a close look at something or someone?
 Take time to look longer and pay close attention.
 Block out the distractions of other things you see.